Migration Skills Assessment: A Comprehensive Guide

 1. Engineers Australia Migration Skills Assessment

 For Engineering in Australia, the assessing authority responsible for migration skill assessment of professional Engineering Candidates is Engineers Australia (EA).
-The EA’s evaluating process determines if the applicant’s qualifications, experience, and skills meet the standards of the country's engineering standards, making it a crucial step for those seeking opportunities in the field of Engineering in Australia.
+The EA’s evaluation process determines whether the applicant’s qualifications, experience, and skills meet the country’s engineering standards, making it a crucial step for those seeking opportunities in the field of Engineering in Australia.

-Engineers Australia Skills Assessment is widely known by most engineers who want to migrate to Australia.
+The Engineers Australia Skills Assessment is widely recognised by most engineers who wish to migrate to Australia.

 1.1 Engineering Australia Skill Assessment Pathways

-Accredited Qualification are for those engineers who has taken education or courses from any of the followings accreditation authorities:
+Accredited Qualification Pathways: Accredited Qualifications are for those engineers who have taken education or courses from any of the following accreditation authorities:

 • Australian Qualifications